Debian Server from Scratch

 For a long time I, someone on my team, would wait for backend pipelines to finish before manually publishing deploys from Netlify.
 I finally automated it: here's how!
 (If you have auto-publish turned on for your production deploys, you don't need this.)

-in npm, naively thinking (like I did) that this will speed up your npm installs, you will be disappointed (like I was).
+If you set --prefer-offline to true in npm, naively thinking (like I did) that this will speed up your npm installs, you will be disappointed (like I was).
 Annoyingly, this setting causes npm to also cache which packages and versions don't exist.
 Thus, updating a dependency to a newly published version causes npm to think it doesn't exist and, instead of doing anything about it, npm will simply error out.

 Clone a repo with worktrees setup from the start: